compgen-io/mhscan/README.md

 2) VCF file with INDELs to examine

+Currently tested with VCFs from Delly and GATK/MuTect

 (Maybe in the future this will also look at other SV events: INV, DUP, BND, etc...)